 1062 Village C East

 Kathy grew up outside of Philadelphia PA.
-She is an associate professor in the Departments of Neuroscience (GUMC) and Biology (GU) where she teaches and leads a research laboratory.
+She is a professor and chair in the Department of Neuroscience (GUMC) where she teaches and leads a research laboratory.
+Kathy also holds a joint appointment in the Biology department in the College.
 She holds a Ph.D. from Pennsylvania State University School of Medicine, postdoctoral training from the University of Pennsylvania, and a BS from Albright College.
 Kathy has received training in spiritual direction in the Ignatian Training Program at Holy Trinity Church and is a member of the Ignatian Retreat team at Georgetown.

 Village C West